-It offers a comprehensive value-based care solution that includes services, expertise and technology that integrate seamlessly into your practice’s workflow.
+Oncology Practice offers a comprehensive value-based care solution that includes services, expertise, and technology that integrate seamlessly into your practice’s workflow.

-Many oncology practitioners have adopted value-care-based model and have succeeded with the transformation.
-Value-based-care model made a huge positive impact to the oncology practice and some of the significant ones are:
+Many oncology practitioners have adopted the value-care-based model and have succeeded with the transformation.
+Value-based-care model made a huge positive impact on the oncology practice and some of the significant ones are:

 Value-Based-Cared Model Has Emerged As an Opportunity